 |Second||May 1, 2017||$2,000|

 Payments will be due based on the schedule above.
 All reservations require a deposit to confirm reservation of your space.
 For reservations made after a due date, all past payments will be due with registration.
 By sending your initial deposit, you agree to accept our payment schedule and cancellation policy as a contract.
 If payments are still outstanding two weeks after the due date, your space may be forfeited.

 Until the Final Payment due date, deposits are refundable except for a cancellation fee of $150 per person, which can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.

 Airfare is not included in trip costs (except flight listed as included).
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
-Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 The Kingdom of Bhutan is the size of Switzerland, nestled between Tibet and India, and is truly one of Earth’s most remote countries.
 Over 60% of the country is still forested with farms dotting the countryside.
 Bhutan has 20 peaks over 23,000 feet (7,000 meters), a wonderful place to photograph stunning mountain scenery, while also seeing spectacular birds and charming mammals.
 The Buddhist philosophy of respect for all living things alongside a progressive governmental approach to environmental preservation and promotion of Bhutan’s unique culture and traditions have maintained an environment where wildlife flourishes.